What is agile? Agile FAQ

 Agile is a well-known buzzword.
 But what does agile working entail exactly?
 How does it relate to service management?
 And what about its relationship with ITIL?

-In this FAQ, we answer four of the most frequently asked questions about agile working.
+In this FAQ, we answer four of the most frequently asked questions about agile working, including what is agile, and what are the benefits of agile working.

 1. What is agile?